SathyaBhat/sathyasays.com/content/posts/2008-10-04-how-to-removing-transparency-in-games-without-disablingswitching-off-compiz.md

     <li>
       There will be transparency settings for different GUI components like Menu | Window | Dialog <div>
         Double click it and locate among them an entry called DropDownMenu and remove it.
-You&#8217;re done.
+You're done.
       </div>

       <p style="text-align: center;">